Chewt/chessterm/README.md

 It currently (almost) supports Standard Algebraic Notation for inputting the moves.

+## Usage
+A test implementation has been provided.
+Simply run `$make` to compile and start the program with `$./chessterm [fen]` where fen is an optional string representing a chess position in the Forsyth-Edwards Notation (FEN) format.

+example: `$ ./chessterm "rnbq1bnr/1ppp1ppp/6k1/4Q3/4P3/p7/PPP2PPP/RNBQKBNR w KQ
+ - 2 8"`

+If you do not provide a FEN, then the board will be initialized to a standard chess board.

 ## Implementation Details
 Squares on the board will be represented by 8 bit unsigned integers.
 The leading bit will determine the color of the piece on the square